finos/common-domain-model/docs/process-model.md

     object.
 -   The sub-process has already been defined and its implementation is widely adopted by the industry.
--   The sub-process is specific to a firm\'s internal process and therefore cannot be specified in an industry standard.
+-   The sub-process is specific to a firm's internal process and therefore cannot be specified in an industry standard.

 Given these reasons, the CDM process model focuses on the most critical